How to garden organically

 Wouldn’t it be better to drink fresh after cutting rather than refrigerating?
 Makes cleaning the juicer a lot more often.

-17. by amisamiamiam, on September 1 2008 @ 4:16 am
+September 1, 2008 at 4:16 am

 Great video!